-Annike has run many very successful training courses for the SLA and other groups in the past.
-She has been a member of the SLA Board since 2009 and a SLA Weekend Course Director on several occasions.
+Annike is Vice Chair of the SLA Board and has run many very successful training courses for the SLA and other groups in the past.
+Since joining the SLA Board she has been a SLA Weekend Course Director on several occasions.

 Excellent presentation, very informative, delivered with aplomb.

 primary and secondary school librarians and library staff

 No venues/dates are currently scheduled for this course.
 For more information about possible future dates, please contact the SLA Office.